openworkload/openworkload.github.io/index.md

 ## Current status

-The [source code](https://github.com/openworkload) can be considered a reference and a proof of concept for a future standard.
+The [source code](https://github.com/openworkload) can be considered as a reference and a proof of concept for future standard.
 The project started recently and requires some time for API stabilization.
 Thus one can consider the code for now as a highly experimental one.

 ## Source code